 Chairs of International LL.M.
 Programs

-Bernard H. Oxman, Richard Hausler Professor of Law is Chair of our LL.M. program in Maritime Law.
+Bernard H. Oxman, Richard Hausler Professor of Law is Chair of our Maritime Law LL.M.
+Program.
 A graduate of Columbia Law School and former attorney for the Navy and the State Department, Professor Oxman is the one of the world's leading experts on the Law of the Sea.
 He is the only American to serve as a Judge ad hoc on both the International Court of Justice (the "World Court") and on the Tribunal of the Law of the Sea.
 A leading authority on public international law, he is currently serving as the co-editor of the American Journal of International Law.
 Professor Oxman teaches the Law of the Sea course and Conflict of Laws.

-Jan Paulsson is the holder of the Michael Klein Distinguished Scholar Chair and the chair of the White & Case International Arbitration LL.M.
+Jan Paulsson is the holder of the Michael Klein Distinguished Scholar Chair and the chair of the White & Case nternational Arbitration LL.M.
 Program.
 He is a graduate of Harvard University and Yale Law School and holds a Diplome d'études supérieures spécialisées from the University of Paris.
 His many scholarly publications include Denial of Justice in International Arbitration and The Idea of Arbitration.
 He has served as counsel or arbitrator in over 500 arbitrations in Europe, Asia, the United States and Africa.
 He has also acted before a great variety of international tribunals including the International Court of Justice and is currently also the president of both the London Court of International Arbitration and the World Bank Administrative Tribunal.

-Caroline Bradley is Chair of the LL.M. in International Law.
+Caroline Bradley is Chair of the LL.M. in International Law (General).
 A Cambridge University LL.
 M. graduate with first class honors, she worked for one of England’s largest and best-known law firms before joining the faculty of the London School of Economics.
 Prof. Bradley writes about comparative and transnational financial law and securities regulation.
 She teaches European Community Law, International Finance.
 Her weblog is at blenderlaw.umlaw.net.